 Coaches pleased with Donnell Hawkins and Trent Martin at MIKE linebacker

-In his third season with the Golden Hurricane, Brent Guy serves as The University of Tulsa's Defensive Coordinator and Linebackers Coach.
-He was named to the position on January 21, 2011, and is in his 28th year in the collegiate coaching profession.
+In his fourth season with the Golden Hurricane, Brent Guy serves as The University of Tulsa's Defensive Coordinator and Linebackers Coach.
+He was named to the position on January 21, 2011, and is in his 29th year in the collegiate coaching profession.

 Before coming to Tulsa, Guy spent one season as the linebackers coach and recruiting coordinator at UNLV.
 Before that, he was the defensive coordinator and linebackers coach at Louisville for the 2009 season.
 Prior to his stint at Louisville, Guy spent four seasons as head coach of Utah State (2005-08) and produced 14 players that earned first or second-team All-Western Athletic Conference honors.

 Guy went to Utah State from Arizona State where he was the defensive coordinator and linebackers coach for four years (2001-04).
 In 2002, the Sun Devils' defense was ranked 27th nationally against the run and in 2004 finished the season ranked 28th in run defense, 32nd in pass efficiency and 48th in both total and scoring defense.
 ASU went 9-3 in 2004 and defeated Purdue in the Sun Bowl, marking the Sun Devils' second bowl appearance in three years.